alejosv/alejosv/README.md

 - 🔭 I’m currently working on Meddyg in the developing platforms to radiology area.
 - 👯 I'm looking to collaborate on open source projects focused in the medical area.
-- 💬 Ask me about: HL7, DICOM, Interoperability, Programming patterns
+- 💬 Ask me about: HL7, DICOM, OpenHIE, Interoperability, Programming patterns